-Next we analyzed how long the time of the participants' final keystroke was after the timer had gone off.
-Since the distribution of times is non-negative with a mode at zero (skewness = 1.04, SE = .21) we applied a negative binomial regression on each country sample with time collapsed in 15 second increments.
-For Canadians, the regression revealed a significant effect for the presence of the mirror ( $\beta = 1.03$ , SE = .49, p < .05), indicating that those who were not in front of the mirror typed their last keystroke significantly later than those who were in front of the mirror.
-For Japanese subjects, the same regression revealed a null effect for Japanese ( $\beta = .15$ , $\underline{SE} = .37$ , $\underline{ns}$ ), indicating that the presence of the mirror did not affect the time of their last keystroke.
+Next we analyzed the amount of time between the timer's sounding and the participants' final keystroke.
+Because the distribution of times is nonnegative with a mode at zero (skewness = 1.04, SE = .21), we applied a negative binomial regression on each country sample with time collapsed in 15-s increments.
+For Canadians, the regression revealed a significant effect for the presence of the mirror ($\beta = 1.03$, SE = .49, p < .05), indicating that those who were not in front of the mirror typed their last keystroke significantly later than those who were in front of the mirror.
+For Japanese participants, the same regression revealed a null effect for the mirror ($\beta = .15$, SE = .37, ns), indicating that the presence of the mirror did not affect the time of their last keystroke.

-Lastly, we analyzed whether the proportion of participants who had typed anything after the timer went off varied across cultures, using binary logistic regression.
-A marginally significant culture by condition interaction emerged, Wald = 3.56, $\underline{p}$ < .06, (odds ratio =.71).
-Simple effect analyses revealed a marginally significant effect for Canadians, $\chi 2[1, \underline{N} = 70] = 2.73$ , $\underline{p}$ < .10, with Canadians being slightly more likely to cheat when the mirror was not present than when it was.
-There was no effect for condition among Japanese, $\chi 2[1, \underline{N} = 63] = 1.13$ , $\underline{ns}$ .
+Last, we analyzed whether the proportion of participants who had typed anything after the timer went off varied across cultures, using binary logistic regression.
+A marginally significant Culture × Condition interaction emerged, Wald = 3.56, p < .06 (odds ratio = .71).
+Simple effect analyses revealed a marginally significant effect for Canadians, $\chi^2(1, N = 70) = 2.73$, p < .10, with Canadians being slightly more likely to cheat when the mirror was not present than when it was.
+There was no effect for Condition among Japanese, $\chi^2(1, N = 63) = 1.13$, $ns.^3$